 After a telephone conversation and if we feel that you are suitable to be a carer we will come to visit you in your home.
-This will be in the form of an Initial Visit and from the start of the assessment until the end can vary between 3 – 6 months.
-The timing depends on how quickly your checks come back and your family circumstances.
+This will be in the form of an Initial Visit after which we can start the assessment.

-We use qualified Social Workers who are independent of Next Step.
+We use qualified Social Workers who are independent of Next Step to carry out our assessments.
 Once your assessment is completed, it will be presented to our Fostering Panel.

 Can I choose how long I want children and young people to stay with me?

 We do also require carers with sufficient space to take sibling groups and these children are often younger.
-We also look for foster carers who can look after children with a disability or a mother and her baby.
+We also look for Foster Carers who can look after children with a disability or a parent and child.

 You will have your own Supervising Social Worker and support and advice will be available to you 24 hours a day, seven days a week.
-We provide 16 nights paid “respite” for carers each year and a week’s holiday allowance for any child placed with you.
+We provide 16 nights paid “respite” for Carers each year and an additional holiday allowance for any child placed with you.